GiuseppeDaddario/Motion_Retargeting_For_Grasping_Tasks/README.md

 - _1 timestamp indicating when the sample was recorded "_ [1]

 ---
+## Hand Models
+The hand models used for retargeting are:
+- ...

+---
 ## Bibliography
 [1] [(pdf)](docs/Motion_Retargeting_on_a_Human_Hand_Model.pdf) Motion Retargeting on a Human Hand Model.
 Project by: Charlotte Ludovica Primiceri, Serena Trovalusci, Diana Ioana Bubenek Turconi, Giordano Pagano.
 M.Sc.
 Students, AIRO, Sapienza University of Rome